vapor-ware/synse-server/proposals/v3/sdk.md

 ### Improve `OutputType` design and usage
+> **Note**: See [Appendix B](appendix-b.md) for more information on this.
+This
+> section contains some initial high level thoughts, whereas the appendix expands
+> upon this and digs deeper down to the implementation level to see how this could
+> actually be achieved.
+Just keeping this section as-is for now for posterity and
+> further review.

 `OutputType`s have been required in the device configuration as a means of type safety.
 Plugin definitions are fairly static and this constraint and added complexity to the configuration and plugin setup are unnecessary.